awslabs/recurrent-intensity-model-experiments/README.md

 We also have a `item_in_test` attribute, but it is for a different purpose which we will discuss in the next paragraph.
 For now, we only consider stateless items and accumulate all user interactions within their respective time periods.

-Finally, we introduce a `create_dataset_unbiased` function which further eliminates test users and items that have not been previously seen at training time.
-Unless specified explicitly, `user_in_test` is automatically extracted from all seen users with a finite test-start time.
+Optionally, we introduce a `create_dataset_unbiased` function which further eliminates test users and items that have not been previously seen at training time.
+Unless specified explicitly, `user_in_test` is automatically extracted from all seen users with test-start time < ∞.
 Likewise, `item_in_test` corresponds to the seen items from the histories of the all unique users.

 For the `rime.Experiment` class to run, we need at least one dataset `D` for testing and auto-regressive training.
 We may optionally provide validating datasets `V` and `*V_extra` based on earlier time splits or user splits.
 The first validating dataset is used in the calibration of `Dual-Online` in Step 3 with the `online=True` option.
 All validating datasets are used by time-bucketed models (`GraphConv` and `HawkesPoisson`).
 Some models may be disabled if relevant data is missing.